-NEW in June 2019!
-The Statement of Requirements for Water Governance in British Columbia According to Crown Commitments to Reconciliation was drafted by the BC First Nations Water Governance Roundtable in November 2018 with support from the First Nations Fisheries Council (FNFC) Water for Fish initiative.
-This Statement of Requirements provides further direction on the transformative measures required by the BC Government to fulfill reconciliation commitments and support the implementation of First Nations fresh water jurisdiction.
-It articulates 16 principles and is intended to offer a leverage point that First Nations can use when engaging with the BC Government on water governance and management decisions.
-The Centre for Indigenous Environmental Resources (CIER) and FNFC also developed a Backgrounder for the Statement of Requirements to offer clarity on key questions that arise around UNDRIP and fresh water in BC.
+The Statement of Requirements for Water Governance in British Columbia According to Crown Commitments to Reconciliation was drafted by the BC First Nations Water Governance Roundtable in November 2018.
+It provides further direction on the transformative measures required by the BC Government to fulfill reconciliation commitments and support the implementation of First Nations freshwater jurisdiction.
+The Centre for Indigenous Environmental Resources (CIER) and FNFC also developed a Backgrounder to offer clarity on key questions that arise around UNDRIP and fresh water in BC.

 The FNFC launched a report entitled Protecting Water Our Way: First Nations Freshwater Governance in British Columbia in May 2018.
 Featuring a selection of five case stories that pull out key elements of First Nations-led water planning and governance in BC, this report is aimed at increasing the capacity, knowledge and understanding of First Nations staff and leadership.

 Between 2015 and 2016, the FNFC partnered with CIER on a research initiative that explores indigenous-led freshwater planning and governance initiatives in British Columbia.
 Read the research report and communique.

 The Province of British Columbia is legally obliged to consult and, at times, accommodate First Nations on land and resource decisions that could impact their Aboriginal Interests.